hchiam/learning-prompt-eng/example_prompts/pun_linguist_gpt/README.md

 ## Description

 Creates pun-based mnemonics to help with remembering words in other languages.
+Make learning language vocab more fun!

 ## Instructions